2021 Artsakh Football League

-The 2021 Artsakh Football League is the 3rd official professional season of the Artsakh Football League.
-It started on the March 7th, 2021 and is composed of nine clubs which will compete for the title.
+The 2021 Artsakh Football League was the 3rd official professional season of the Artsakh Football League.
+It started on March 7th, 2021 and was composed of nine clubs which competed for the title.

 Participants

 Nine teams will take part in this year's competition.
 Initially it was decided that 10 teams would participate, which included Russian peacekeeper's team.
 However, the Russian team later withdrew.